Filter Options

 Is it safe to go to Kenya with children?

 “Kenya is generally a very safe country.
 This is the case too when traveling with children.
 As long as you book with a reputable company, there is no need for any concerns.
 Note though that for safety reasons there are age limits for certain activities, such as walking safaris.
 Your guide will look out for your family’s safety, but parents obviously have a responsibility to keep a close eye on their children too.
-Therefore it is a good idea to choose your accommodation carefully; some places are more child-friendly than others.
-Things to look out for include whether the accommodation is fenced or not and whether there is direct river access.
-As anywhere in the world, there is crime in Kenya’s big cities, and Nairobi in particular has a bad reputation.
+Therefore it is a good idea to choose your accommodations carefully; some places are more child-friendly than others.
+Things to look out for include whether the accommodations are fenced or not and whether there is direct river access.
+As with anywhere in the world, there is crime in Kenya’s big cities, and Nairobi in particular has a bad reputation.
 Walking around the city unguided with your children is not recommended.
 However, an overnight stay and a guided city tour or excursion to one of the city’s many attractions is totally fine.
 Otherwise, you can safely get around with a registered taxi.”

 Read more about Safety & Security in Kenya 3